peter-murray/node-hue-api/README.md

 ## Setting Light States using custom JSON Object
 You can pass in your own JSON object that contain the setting(s) that you wish to pass to the light via the bridge.
+If you do this, then a LightState object will be created from the passed in object, so that it can be properly validated and only valid values are passed to the bridge.

 ```js
 var HueApi = require("node-hue-api").HueApi;